« Muscle Atrophy and Weight Loss | Main | Musculoskeletal System Treatment & Collateral Bodywork »

 A major and often overlooked cause of back pain and stress is simple muscle tension, which often precedes and sets the stage for nutrient problems by restricting circulation.
 One common cause is the postural stress that results from sitting at a desk at work for hours at a time.
 Simply stretching out periodically, or getting regular manual therapy can provide considerable relief.

-• To calm muscle spasms with herbs and nutrients, patients should first try the magnesium, potassium and calcium, but aafter the problem resolves, continue daily use of a mineral supplement, especially full-spectrum products that contain all 13 essential minerals and Vitamin D.
+• To calm muscle spasms with herbs and nutrients, use magnesium, potassium and calcium, and after the problem resolves continue daily use of a full-spectrum product that contains all 13 essential minerals and Vitamin D.

 • Manual therapy or local applications of heat can be helpful, and a tincture of lobelia and cayenne pepper can often provide quick relief.
 TCM doctors recommend long-term use of siler root (fang feng or Ledebouriella divaricata) and dang gui root to treat muscle spasms.
 Kudzu roottaken internally is very useful for tension and spasm, especially in the neck and shoulders.